Museum, Archaeological Park and Research Centre - the World of the Celts at the Glauberg (Part 3)

 Many unsolved puzzles remain, and the Glauberg seems to be a good place for more answers.
 Yet every new find raises plenty of new questions.
 For this reason, there’s much active communication and cooperation with other European research institutes and universities.
 "In archaeology, the half-life of truths is very short," Thomas Lessig-Weller says.
 What seemed certain yesterday might tomorrow be completely obsolete.
 The feet of the prince are still missing, and who knows what else they can tell us.
 But for Dr Vera Rupp, one thing is for certain: "Whoever finds them is getting a gold star!"Previous article in the series:

-Museum, Archaeological Park and Research Centre - Celtic World at Glauberg (Part 2)
+Museum, Archaeological Park and Research Centre - The World of the Celts at Glauberg (Part 2)

 Published on 10.05.2018